The Best Ice Skating Rinks in Sydney (Indoor and Outdoor)

 Ice Skating Spectacular at Pittwater RSL

-Get ready to skate your way around a huge 30m x 8m ice skating rink at the Pittwater RSL in Mona Vale.
+Get ready to skate your way around a large pop-up ice skating rink located on the ground floor undercover carpark of the Pittwater RSL.

 Address: Pittwater RSL, Mona Vale (map)